 This essay examines the condition of four limb paralysis in compete and incomplete forms.
 We will examine life in a paralyzed state and provide guidance for patients who are learning to live with a recent spinal cord injury or disease that has caused them to lose feeling, movement or both, in all 4 limbs.

-This injurious condition describes a complete or partial loss of motor and sensory function in the arms and legs, as well as part or all of the torso.
+This paralysis condition describes a complete or partial loss of motor and sensory function in the arms and legs, as well as part or all of the torso.
 Every patient demonstrates a unique symptomatic profile, depending on the nature, severity and location of the causative condition in the spine.

 Complete tetraplegia means that all nerve function below the affected spinal level is lost.